CHendrick00/sp-nnlc-docker/README.md

 4. Optional.
 Delete the files under `/data/rlogs/$VEHICLE/$DEVICE_ID/data/media/0/realdata`

 ### Reviewing Individual Route Rlogs
 When working with noisy data, it can be helpful to have a more granular way to review and filter what logs you want to include or exclude when generating a model.
-This feature allows for processing of rlogs per individual route, outputting the plots_torque/ directory and lat_accel_vs_torque plots for each route for manual review.
+This feature allows for processing of rlogs per individual route, outputting the plots_torque/ directory and lat_accel_vs_torque plots of each route for manual review.

 **Instructions**
 1. Ensure rlog.zst files are present under `/data/rlogs/$VEHICLE/$DEVICE_ID` and named according to the required format: `[DEVICE_ID]_[ROUTE]--rlog.zst`